Nadal withdraws from Wimbledon semi-final

 "I think it doesn't make sense to play.
 I feel very sad to say that."

-Nadal, 36, had strapping on his abdomen during his fourth-round match but was in visible pain from the injury against Fritz.
+Nadal had strapping on his abdomen during his fourth-round match but was in visible pain from the injury against Fritz.

 He took a medical time-out during the match and ignored calls from his dad and sister to quit before somehow rallying to win.